Class 6 Science Notes Chapter 3 Fibre to Fabric

 Natural fibres further can be classified into two groups.

 Fibres which we get from plant sources are called Plant Fibres.
 For example cotton, jute, flex, coconut fibre (coir), etc.

 Fibres we get from animals are called Animal Fibres.
 For example wool and silk.

-We get wool from sheep, goat, camel, etc. Sheep, goat, camel, etc. have thick layers of hair on their body, which protect them from harsh climate.
-Hair of their body is called fleece.
+We get wool from sheep, goats, camels, etc. Sheep, goats, camels, etc. have thick layers of hair on their body, which protect them from the harsh climate.
+The hair of their body is called fleece.
 This fleece is cut out and called wool.

 We get silk from silkworms.

 (b) Artificial or Synthetic Fibre :

 Fibres made in the laboratory are called man–made fibre or synthetic fibres.
 For example nylon, polyester, acrylic, terricot, etc.

 Cotton is cultivated in the field.
 In India cotton is known for 1800 BC.
 Cultivation of cotton needs a warm climate and black clayey soil.
 Cotton is cultivated almost in every part of India.
 Cotton fibre is cultivated at a large scale in the State of Maharashtra, Gujrat, Punjab, Haryana, Rajasthan, Tamil Nadu and Madhya Pradesh.